Lakens/ANOVA_power_simulation/README.md

 Currently the ANOVA\_design function can create designs up three factors, for both within, between, and mixed designs.
-It requires the following input: string, n, mu, sd, r, and labelnames.
+It requires the following input: design, n, mu, sd, r, and labelnames.

-1.  string: string that specifies the design (see below).
+1.  design: design that specifies the design (see below).
 2.  n: the sample size for each between subject condition.
 3.  mu: a vector with the means for each condition.
 4.  sd: the population standard deviation.
 Assumes homogeneity of